bipsandbytes/performance_promise/README.md

     puts @total_comments
   end
 ```
-Visiting `/articles` now will throw an exception.
+Since the performance annotation has not been updated, visiting `/articles` now will throw an exception.
 The exception tells you that the performance of your view does not respect the annotation promise.

-Update the annotation:
+Let's update the annotation:
 ```ruby
   Performance 1.query + n(Article).queries
   def index